Lucerne Entry Requirements

 Embassy/Consulate

-Contact your country's embassy or consulate in Switzerland
+Find your country's embassy in Bern or consulate services

 Special Situations